 - Easily ignored as being misinterpreted as an ad banner.

-- Slow your site and negatively impact SEO and conversion rate
+- Slow your site and negatively impact SEO and conversion rate with site visitors.

 - Don’t always work well on mobile devices.

-The main idea of a carousel is to grab multiple elements and make them rotate through a specific location so the user can look at multiple things at a fast past.
+The main idea of a carousel website is to grab multiple elements and make them rotate through a specific location so the user can look at multiple things at a fast past.

-This idea makes sense, but as a user, the carousel becomes very distracting.
-Since every element is constantly moving and changing, the information shown losses impact on the user.
-It would be a lot more user friendly if the user could look around the site on their own and able to click randomly to see different products.
-However, if the user is more focused on some specific area or if you want to present key information about your company, the carousel wouldn’t be the thing to offer because it would become a distraction or maybe they won’t even take the time to click through.
+This idea makes sense, but as a user, the website carousel becomes very distracting.
+Since every element is constantly moving and changing, the information shown losses impact on the visitor or user.
+It would be a lot more user friendly if the visitor could look around the site on their own and able to click randomly to see different products.
+However, if the user is more focused on some specific area or if you want to present key information about your company, the carousel slide wouldn’t be the thing to offer because it would become a distraction or maybe they won’t even take the time to click through.

 SEO And CRO

-You should know by now that the more complex your slider is, the slower your site is going to be.
+You should know by now that the more complex your carousel slider is, the slower your site is going to be.
 This is due to the amount of code that the element is built with, the size of the images, and the special features that might be present, such as the sliding effects.
 Every single second that a site takes to load hurts the user experience and the search performance.

 Most CRO experts would agree that sliders kill conversions.
 This is due to the way that users interact with the sliders.
 The users usually go through a couple clicks, if not one, to check things out a bit more, but would never go through the entire element.
 This makes the user miss important information and lose conversions too.
 Sometimes this is called a “banner blindness”, which is when the element looks like an ad banner and the user would just skip it over.
 This interaction not only is bad for the slider but for the whole site as a whole because it pushes down any other information that you have on the site and makes them harder for the user to get it.
 If you currently have a slider, we recommend you A/B test it.